Deciduous Trees

 Russian Olive

-Eleagnus angustifolia 35' tall 20' wide This is a very unique tree, that offers great contrast with its long, narrow silver leaves.
+Eleagnus angustifolia H: 35' W: 20' Zone: 3 This is a very unique tree, that offers great contrast with its long, narrow silver leaves.
 A dark gray bark provides winter interest and the leaves hang on well into November.
-It is very drought tolerant and hardy.
+It is very drought tolerant once established.
 One of the few trees in Edmonton that offer a true silver leaf.
-It does have 3 inch spikes throughout the tree so buyer beware.
-ZONE 3 |
+It does have strong 3 inch thorns throughout the tree so buyer beware.
+Requires good drainage and prefers poor sandy soils.
+Exposure is not a problem for this tree so it is great for windy slopes that are hard to keep watered.
+Prone to suckers. |

 White Ash

-Fraxinus americana ('Nobility', 'Tuxedo', 'Calypso') 30' Tall 15' Wide White Ash has typically been a Zone 4 tree but there has been some recent success in cold hardy breeding within this species.
+Fraxinus americana ('Nobility' 'Tuxedo' 'Calypso') H: 30' W: 20' Zone: 4 White Ash has typically been a Zone 4 tree but there has been some recent success in cold hardy breeding within this species.
 There are three cultivars that look very promising for our Zone 3 climate which are listed above.
 We happen to think 'Nobility' is the best one available to date.
 They offer an exotic looking compound leaf while providing tremendous fall colour.
 It can be used as a street tree or a specimen in your yard.
 The leaves are green throughout the growing season followed by two weeks of spectacular colour which can be seen in the picture to the left.
-Prefers slightly moist conditions.
-ZONE 3 |
+Prefers slightly moist conditions. |

 Green Ash

-Fraxinus pennsylvanica ('Prairie Spire', 'Patmore', 'Foothills', 'Trojan') 35' Tall 18' Wide Green Ash has been one of the most commonly planted trees on the prairies for decades.
+Fraxinus pennsylvanica ('Prairie Spire', 'Patmore', 'Foothills', 'Trojan') H: 40' - 50' (depending on variety) W: 15' - 30' Wide (depending on variety) Zone: 3 Green Ash has been one of the most commonly planted trees on the prairies for decades.
 It offers a large shade tree that is resistant to urban pollution and is cold hardy.
 There are many cultivars that have been introduced over the years.
 The four listed above are what Sunstar Nurseries currently grows and what we feel do the best in the Edmonton area.
 They all differ a little in shape and size but they are all male selections which means no messy seed.
-This is one of Edmonton's most commonly planted street trees along with American Elm.
-ZONE 3 |
+This is one of Edmonton's most commonly planted street trees along with American Elm. |

 Butternut

-Juglans cinerea 30' tall 20' wide A shade tree of medium to large height.
+Juglans cinerea H: 30' W: 20' Zone: 3b A shade tree of medium to large height.
 It tends to have a wide spread on it, but offers an exotic leaf that is second to none.
 This is a collectors tree in the Edmonton area, in that it is not very common to find.
-It has large sticky nuts which drop in the fall that can create some work for fall cleanup.
-ZONE 3 |
+It has large sticky nuts which drop in the fall that can create some work for fall cleanup. |

 Weeping Larch

-Larix decidua pendula Larch are a unique species in that they are deciduous conifers.
-This means that they have soft needles but unlike most evergreens they turn gold in the fall and drop their needles each year.
-This is a particularly interesting cultivar in that it is grafted at a determined height and then proceeds to weep from that point on.
-Do not plant this in a wet area or you will be sorry.
+Larix decidua pendula H: As Staked or Grafted W: 4' to 6' (adaptable) Zone: 3 Larch are a unique species in that they are deciduous conifers.
+This means that they have soft needles but unlike most evergreens they turn gold and drop each year in fall.
+This is a particularly interesting cultivar in that it is grafted or staked at a determined height and then proceeds to weep from that point on.
+Good drainage required.
 An excellent accent plant for any landscape.
-The Weeping Larch will go as high as you stake them, but most plants are typically weeping at the 5-7' high point.
-ZONE 3 |
+The Weeping Larch will go as high as you stake them, but most plants are typically weeping at the 5-7' high point. |

 Native Larch (Tamarack)